devconcept/multer-gridfs-storage/README.md

 Of course if you want to create more connections this is still possible.
 Caching is disabled by default so setting a `cache: false` or not setting any cache configuration at all will cause the module to ignore caching and create a new connection each time.

-Using [connectionOpts][connectionOpts-option] has a particular side effect.
+Using [options][options-option] has a particular side effect.
 The cache will spawn more connections only **when they differ in their values**.
 Objects provided here are not compared by reference as long as they are just plain objects.
 Falsey values like `null` and `undefined` are considered equal.
 This is required because various options can lead to completely different connections, for example when using replicas or server configurations.
 Only connections that are *semantically equivalent* are considered equal.

 ### Events